Language selection

 Background

 Since 1995, the WTO has played an indispensable role in facilitating rules-based international trade.
-But the need to modernize is urgent.
+To ensure its relevance in addressing new issues, it needs to be modernized.

 Since its establishment in 2018, discussions of the Ottawa Group have focused on:

-In response to the COVID-19 pandemic and in support of the critical role that the WTO plays in helping to ensure coordination and coherence between the trade-related actions taken by its Members, on June 15, 2020, Ottawa Group Ministers agreed to a joint statement outlining six concrete actions that the group would take.
-This includes:
+In response to the COVID-19 pandemic, the Ottawa Group agreed to a joint statement outlining six concrete actions that the group would take.
+This included:

-On November 23 2020, Ottawa Group members unanimously endorsed a Trade and Health Initiative, which was presented to the WTO General Council in December 2020.
-Under the Initiative, Canada and the Ottawa Group are calling for further cooperation among all WTO Members to strengthen global supply chains and facilitate the flow of essential medical goods, including vaccines, amid the pandemic.
-The Initiative identifies a range of actions that Members are encouraged to adopt, including:
+On November 23, 2020, Ottawa Group members unanimously endorsed a Trade and Health Initiative, which was presented to the WTO General Council in December 2020.
+Under the Initiative, Canada and the Ottawa Group called for further cooperation among all WTO Members to strengthen global supply chains and facilitate the flow of essential medical goods, including vaccines, amid the pandemic.

 Ottawa Group ministerial meetings